bitcraft/pytmx/readme.md

 #### Getting tile animations

 Tiled supports animated tiles, and pytmx has the ability to load them.
 Animations are stored in the properties for the tile.
-The GID => image conversion is already done for you.
 Animations from pytmx are a list of AnimationFrame namedtuples.
 Please see the example below.

 ```python
 # just iterate over animated tiles and demo them